 The loss dropped the Wildcats to 7-9 for the season and 2-6 in the NWC at the midway point of the season.
 Whitworth improved to 5-9 and 2-6 in the NWC.

-Kailana Ritte-Camara (Soph., Molokai, Hawaii) paced Linfield with 14 kills and 20 digs.
-Shayli Coppock (Jr., Temecula, Calif.) and Leimomi Hookano (Soph., Kaneohe, Hawaii) each notched nine kills while Victoria Thompson (Soph., Newberg, Ore.) had kills and Kelsey Ludin (Jr., Bozeman, Mont.) totaled seven kills.
-Ludin and Thompson combined for seven blocks, while Audrey Frazier (Soph., Albany, Ore.) distributed 39 assists to go along with three service aces.
-Courtney Wanamaker (Soph., West Linn, Ore.) scooped up 25 digs for the ‘Cats.
+Kailana Ritte-Camara (Jr., Molokai, Hawaii) paced Linfield with 14 kills and 20 digs.
+Shayli Coppock (Sr., Temecula, Calif) and Leimomi Hookano each notched nine kills while Victoria Thompson (Jr., Newberg, Ore.) had kills and Kelsey Ludin (Sr., Bozeman, Mont.) totaled seven kills.
+Ludin and Thompson combined for seven blocks, while Audrey Frazier (Jr., Albany, Ore.) distributed 39 assists to go along with three service aces.
+Courtney Wanamaker (Jr., West Linn, Ore.) scooped up 25 digs for the ‘Cats.

 A solo block by Thompson, together with a service ace by Frazier, enabled Linfield to open up a 5-1 spread in the all-important fifth set.
 Whitworth rebounded to knot things up at 10.
 Kills by Jalana White and Abi Hedlund put the Pirates in front, 13-11, forcing the Wildcats to call timeout.
 Coppock answered with a kill of her own, and coupled with a Wanamaker ace, the Wildcats squared the set once more at 14.
 But back-to-back attack errors by Ludin and Hookano sealed the outcome in the home team’s favor.

 White pounded a match-high 20 kills and chipped in four blocks to lead Whitworth.
 Whitney Santos had 30 digs and Maddye Dinsmore registered 45 assists.